-Use the < < < > (Sports) mode to shoot a moving subject, such as a running person or a moving vehicle.
+Use the < < > (Sports) mode to shoot a moving subject, such as a running person or a moving vehicle.

-Use a telephoto lens.
+- Use a telephoto lens.

-The use of a telephoto lens is recommended for shooting from a distance.
+- The use of a telephoto lens is recommended for shooting from a distance.

-Track the subject with the Area AF frame.
+- Track the subject with the Area AF frame.

 Aim the center AF point over the subject, then press the shutter button halfway to start autofocusing in Area AF frame.
 During autofocusing, the beeper will continue beeping softly.
-If focus cannot be achieved, the focus indicator < •> will blink.
+If focus cannot be achieved, the focus indicator < > will blink.

-The default setting is <□> (Continuous shooting).
+The default setting is <델> (Continuous shooting).
 When you want to take the picture, press the shutter button completely.
 If you hold down the shutter button, you will be able to maintain autofocusing during continuous shooting of the subject's movement (max. approx. 5.0 shots per sec.).

 - Under low light when camera shake is prone to occur, the viewfinder's shutter speed display on the bottom left will blink.
-Hold the camera steady and shoot. - During Live View shooting, One-Shot AF will apply (p.91). - If you are using an external Speedlite, the Speedlite will fire.
+Hold the camera steady and shoot. - If you are using an external Speedlite, the Speedlite will fire.